umanovskis/baremetal-arm/doc/09_context_switch.md

-# Preemption and context switching
+# Context switching and preemption

 **This chapter is a work in progress.
 If you are reading the PDF version, keep in mind the chapter isn't complete.**